bkloppenborg/apass/README.md

     #define FREE(x) 	((x) != 0 && (free ((char *) (x)), 0))
     #endif

-After this, simply
+After this, configure SuperMongo

     cd sm_2_4_7
-    set_opts    # take defaults, maybe move the install to ~/local vim makefile
+    set_opts    # take defaults, maybe move the install to ~/local

+Edit the `src/options.h` file to remove the `#error` lines at the top of the file and add the `FORTRAN_APPEND _` line.
+After this, verify that the configuration in the makefile make sense:

+    vim Makefile

-Check that `CC = cc -Wall -Dlinux` is set.
+Specifically, check that `CC = cc -Wall -Dlinux` is set.
 You probably don't need the swap definition on modern systems.

     make
     make install

+After the installation step, check the external Fortran function naming convention used by your compiler.
+Fortran functions will either be prefixed by `f`, suffixed by one or two underscores.
+To determine the naming convention, run something similar to the following in your shell:

+    $ cd path_to_plotsub_install_dir

+    $ nm -a libplotsub_d.a | grep sm_device
+    0000000000000eed T sm_device
+    000000000000071d T sm_device__

+The first command locates your library.
+It should be in `/usr/local` or whatever directory you specified in the `set_opts` step above.
+In this case the compiler used the double-underscore convention.
+By default the build scripts here assume the double-underscore convention.
+If your compiler is different, modify the
+`fortran/CmakeLists.txt` accordingly.

 ## SLAlib